AlexandrSokolov/ansible_java_generators/README.md

   Run: `javaGenMultiModuleWarProject.sh`

-  In the output you'll find an actual information about expected parameters.
+  In the output you'll find actual information about expected parameters.
   Prepare the full command and run from within you `${projects}` folder

   **Notes**: